 Purpose of Post

-If you are interested in applying for this post, please send your completed application form and equal opportunities questionnaire to firstname.lastname@example.org by close of play Sunday 7 January 2019.
-Interviews are likely to be held w/c 14 January 2019.
+Closing dates for applications is Friday 21 June, midday.
+Please send the completed application form and diversity monitoring questionnaire to email@example.com.
+Interviews are likely to be held w/c 1 July.
 Please indicate your availability.

 Part time kitchen assistants required